davidjbradshaw/iframe-resizer/README.md

 This is a simple library to enable the resizing of cross domain iFrames to fit the contained content.
 It uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage) to pass messages between the host page and the iFrame and when available [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to detect DOM changes, with a fall back to setInterval for IE8-10.
 The code also detects resize events and provides functions to allow the iFrame to set a custom size.

 The package contains two minified JavaScript files in the <a href="js">js</a> folder.
-The first ([jquery.iframeResizer.min.js](https://raw2.github.com/davidjbradshaw/iframe-resizer/master/js/jquery.iframeResizer.min.js)) is a **jQuery** library for the page hosting the iframe.
+The first ([jquery.iframeResizer.min.js](https://raw2.github.com/davidjbradshaw/iframe-resizer/master/js/jquery.iframeResizer.min.js)) is a **jQuery** library for the page hosting the iFrame.

-The second one ([iframeResizer.contentWindow.min.js](https://raw.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.contentWindow.min.js)) is a **native** JavaScript file that needs placing in the page contained within your iframe. <i>This file is designed to be a guest on someone else's system, so has no dependancies and won't do anything until it's activated by a message from the containing page</i>.
+The second one ([iframeResizer.contentWindow.min.js](https://raw.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.contentWindow.min.js)) is a **native** JavaScript file that needs placing in the page contained within your iFrame. <i>This file is designed to be a guest on someone else's system, so has no dependancies and won't do anything until it's activated by a message from the containing page</i>.

 The code supports resizing the iFrame when the browser window changes size or the content of the iFrame changes.
 For this to work you need to set one of the dimensions to a percentage and tell the library only to update the other dimension.
 Normally you would set the width to 100% and have the height scale to fit the content.

-To set the library up for this create a basic iframe tag with the following options.
+To set the library up for this create a basic iFrame tag with the following options.

 	<iframe src="http://anotherdomain.com/frame.content.html" width="100%" scrolling="no"></iframe>